y330/FragmentQR/index.md

 #### **What will FragmentQR do for me?**

-FragmentQR can enable you to select any text, and have it automatically be copied as a **text fragment**, after which a QR code can be generated from the your clipboard for easily sharing specific parts of a webpage.
+Using scroll to text fragment, FragmentQR can enable you to select any text, and have it automatically be copied as a **text fragment**, after which a QR code can be generated from your clipboard for easily sharing specific parts of a webpage.

 #### **What browsers/platforms are compatible with FragmentQR?**